 These moments can also be the best chance to show tolerance regarding opposing views and respect for individual differences.

 5. Learn To Be Patient

-In a world that has been more and more accustomed to instant and immediate gratification, patience has become less and less valued.
+In a world that has become increasingly accustomed to instant and immediate gratification, patience has become less and less valued.

 Patience is one of the characteristics repeated in the Bible, which everyone needs to emulate.

-Though I am still not as patient as I wanted to be, and there are still topics that can trigger me, I believe that I improved a lot since graduating from college.
+Though I am still not as patient as I wanted to be, and there are still topics that can trigger me, I have improved a lot since graduating from college.